ankowals/saf/README.md

 Where DemoOnlineSteps is a class that contains project specific steps to handle web automation for particular page.
 In this way we can pass same instance of ctx between steps and modules.
 With this approach we can use methods defined for objects available in ctx variable.
 BaseSteps class define a set of helpers modules to make writing new step defs much easier.
-They are called as below Environment, Macro, StepCore, PageCore, SqlCore, Storage, FileCore, ExecutorCore.
+They are called as below Macro, StepCore, PageCore, SqlCore, Storage, FileCore, ExecutorCore.
 They contain a set of methods that can be used to do common things in steps like creating files, evaluating macros, reading environment configuration, evaluating templates, attaching files to the report etc.

 For example lets have a look at 2 steps below